elysiumstation/black/docs/users/basics/smart_contracts.md

 # Smart contracts

-Learn more about smart contracts and how are they supported on Planq {synopsis}
+Learn more about smart contracts and how are they supported on Black {synopsis}

 ::: tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧